 Your Board Certified plastic surgeon will be able to expertly guide you and support you every step of the way... and answer all those questions you have.

-Before you head in to that first consultation, let me start by sharing with you a little bit about what goes in to choosing the right implant look for you.
+Before you head in to that first consultation, let me start by sharing with you a little bit about what goes into choosing the right breast implant look for you.

-How you want your breasts to “look” following surgery is unique to you, made up of size (how big you want to go) and whether you want them to look natural or augmented (how obvious your breast implants are).
+How you want your breasts to “look” following a breast augmentation is unique to you, made up of size (how big you want to go) and whether you want your breasts to look natural or augmented (how obvious your breast implants are).